 Purchase the Financial Accounting Solutions Manual (Chapters 1 through 16) for $39.95 here.

 Purchase the PDF download of the Solutions Manual for $29.95 here:

-Prior chapters illustrated notes payable of short duration.
-However, a borrower may desire a longer term for a loan.
+Prior chapters illustrate notes payable of short duration.
+However, borrowers may desire a longer term for a loan.
 It would be common to find two-, three-, five-year, and even longer term notes.
 These notes may evidence a “term loan,” where “interest only” is paid during the period of borrowing and the balance of the note is due at maturity.
 To illustrate, assume that a $10,000, five-year, 8% term note, is issued on October 1, 20X3 :